Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 |---|---|---|

-| Allow Run | Boolean | This toggle can prevent the module from running.
-Allowing the user to make changes to large data sets without waiting for updates. |
+| Allow Run | Boolean | This toggle can prevent the module from running, allowing the user to make changes to large data sets without waiting for updates. |

 | Execute | Button | This button will force the module to run even if the Allow Run toggle has been turned off.
 This allows the user to make a number of changes before updating. |

-| Filename | File | The file name to process for display. |
+| Filename | String | The file name to process for display. |

 | Use Application Origin | Boolean | When true, the module will apply the Application Origin.
 When false, data will be left in internal model space.
 Turn off when loading data intended to use as a glyph or similar. |